McDonnell Douglas DC-10: Tanker versions

-The KC-10 Extender is a military version of the DC-10-30CF for aerial refueling.
+The KC-10 Extender was a military version of the DC-10-30CF for aerial refueling.
 The aircraft was ordered by the US Air Force and delivered from 1981 to 1988.
 A total of 60 were built.
 These aircraft are powered exclusively by General Electric CF6 turbofan engines.

 The KDC-10 was an aerial refueling tanker for the Royal Netherlands Air Force.
 These were converted from civil airliners (DC-10-30CF) to a similar standard as the KC-10.
 Also, commercial refueling companies Omega Aerial Refueling Services and Global Airtanker Service operate three KDC-10 tankers for lease.

 The DC-10 Air Tanker is a DC-10-based firefighting tanker aircraft, using modified water tanks from Erickson Air-Crane.

 MD-10 upgrade

-The MD-10 has an MD-11-inspired two-crew glass cockpit.

 The MD-10 is an upgrade to add a glass cockpit to the DC-10 with the re-designation to MD-10.
 The upgrade included an Advanced Common Flightdeck similar to what was used on the MD-11 and was launched in September 1996.
 However, the actual avionics are shared with the Boeing 717, using the Honeywell VIA liquid-crystal-displays.
 The program was continued by Boeing after its merger with McDonnell Douglas in 1997, and the first MD-10 flew on April 14, 1999.
 The new cockpit eliminated the need for the flight engineer position and allowed common type rating with the MD-11.
 This has allowed companies such as FedEx Express, which operated both the MD-10 and MD-11, to use a common pilot pool for both aircraft.